Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

-In central collisions of spherical nuclei~\cite{Schenke_transverse,Aad_2019}, we observe a dip in the correlator due to the correlation between the inverse of the transverse overlap area (larger mean $p_T$) and initial state eccentricity $\epsilon_2$ (which gets smaller in more central collisions).
+In central collisions of (near-)spherical nuclei~\cite{Schenke_transverse,Aad_2019}, we expect and observe a dip in the correlator due to the correlation between the inverse of the transverse overlap area (larger mean $p_T$) and initial state eccentricity $\epsilon_2$ (which gets smaller in more central collisions).
 However, no anti-correlation is observed.
-Our model predicts that for U+U an anti-correlation should be observed in central collisions.
-We can make sense of this prediction by using the correlation between inverse overlap area and eccentricity.
+Our model predicted that, for U+U collisions, an anti-correlation should be observed in central collisions; the experimental data shows that this prediction turned out true.
+We can make sense of this prediction and experimental result by using the correlation between inverse overlap area and eccentricity.
 Indeed, tip-tip collisions will generate relatively small overlap areas that are high in energy density (leading to high $\fluc{p_T}$) while generating almost no eccentricity and therefore, elliptic flow.
 Therefore, when contrasted with other events (such as body-body events) in a given central centrality class, the correlator finds that $\fluc{p_T}$ and $v_2\{2\}$ are anti-correlated, as events in these classes having lower $\fluc{p_T}$ and higher eccentricities contrast other events in the same centrality class having larger $\fluc{p_T}$ and smaller eccentricities.